Evaluating Compiler Optimization Impacts on zkVM Performance: Introduction

-\point{Summary of findings} Some of our representative findings are: (1) default optimization levels (e.g., {\tt -O3}) improve both zkVM execution and proving time by over~\empirical{40\%}; (2) however, these gains are significantly smaller than on traditional CPUs, as many individual passes exhibit opposing effects, mainly due to wrong decision heuristics for inlining, loop unrolling, branch elimination, or mismatches in the cost models for arithmetic and memory operations; and (3) autotuning proves to be an effective approach for performance-critical zkVM programs (up to~$2.2\times$ speedup compared to {\tt -O3}).
+\point{Summary of findings} Some of our representative findings are: (1) default optimization levels (e.g., {\tt -O3}) improve both zkVM execution and proving time by over~\empirical{40\%}; (2) however, these gains are significantly smaller than on traditional CPUs, as many individual passes exhibit opposing effects, mainly due to wrong decision heuristics for inlining, or loop unrolling.
+These heuristics rely on exploiting hardware-specific features (e.g., cache locality) rather than minimizing the number of the executed instructions; and (3) autotuning proves to be an effective approach for performance-critical zkVM programs (up to~$2.2\times$ speedup compared to {\tt -O3}).